hackugyo/detect404/README.md

 detect404
 =========

-Detect your dead links.
+Detect dead links in your tweets.
 No mercy.
+Follow me and I'll follow back you later. https://twitter.com/404_detective